kgolid/cellular-automata-post/readme.md

 }
 ```

-We start of with some initial collection of cells as our current row.
+We start off with some initial collection of cells as our current row.
 This row, like in the examples above, usually contains all 0s except for a 1 in the middle cell, but it can also contain a completely random string on 1s and 0s.
 We draw this row of cells, then calculate the next row of values based on our current row, using our rule.
 Then we simply repeat drawing and calculating new steps until we feel that our grid is tall enough.

 This pseudo code requires us to implement 3 functions: `initial_row`, `draw_row` and `next_row`.